a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 > - Define a new variable called FILE_WITH_PATH
 > - Assigning to this variable the output of `locate` using command substitution
 > - Add the `cut` command to your script using this new variable
-> - call the script passing `forgotten_file_loc.txt` as the first argument to print on screen the categories
+> - Call the script passing `forgotten_file_loc.txt` as the first argument to print on screen the categories